bkarst/mindfuleye-next/content/dynamo-db-schema.md

 13. **Get all surveys assigned to a parent:**
    - Query: UserSurvey with parentId

-14. **Get all parents assigned to a survey:**
+14. **Get all parents assigned to a survey instance:**
-   - Query: UserSurvey.SurveyParentsIndex with surveyId
+   - Query: UserSurvey.SurveyInstanceParentsIndex with surveyInstanceId

 15. **Get all surveys for a student (via UserSurvey):**
    - Query: UserSurvey.StudentUserSurveysIndex with studentId